rpoole444/fiction-fountain/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

-Grant Guru  is an application that allows a user to explore a database full of Scholarship and grant applications to Help students find fincial aid with ease!
-On Load you can choose a profile or user to demo the site with, after your choice you are taken to a form with inputs where you will choose your search preference for the types of scholarships you are looking for.
-Upon submition of the form, queries are sent to our backend where they filter the array of scholarships to fit the parameters and send us the filtered scholarships.
-From there a user is able to scroll through the filtered scholarships.
-A user is able to add and delete scholarships to and from their saved window.
-If a user wishes to modify their search, simply direct yourself to the form and refill out the form for a modified search of the parameters.
+Fiction Fountain is an application that allows a user to generate a Bedtime of Story-time Story based on a prompt directed to the Openai Chatbot, additionally users are able to generated a picture!
+On Load you can choose to Generate a story or a picture, and then you are taken to a page with and input where you can add a prompt for the bot to generate a story.
+Upon submition of the prompt you are taken to a screen to view the generated story or image.
+In the Future I plan to add authentication to the app as well as features to save stories/images/combinations, as well as add the feature to couple the image and story in one prompt submition.

 The app incorporates a responsive layout and will change its structure to fit both large and mobile displays.
-It was built using functional React Hooks, Typescript, controlled form pattern, React Router, Redux State Management.
-It uses End-To-End Testing using Cypress where fetch requests are stubbed with fixtures and sad paths are tested to ensure intended execution.
+It was built using functional React Hooks, Typescript, controlled form pattern, React Router.

-We built this over 3 days as part of Turing School of Software and Design's 4th quarter's Capstone project.
+This Is my personal project and plan to continue to develop it!

-I hope you have fun using Grant Guru!
+I hope you have fun using Fiction Fountain!

 </div>